The last thing you want when you head away on holiday is to find out you haven’t actually booked your flight or hotel room.

 As with many types of fraud, you should be suspicious of anything that looks too good to be true.
 Be wary of any holiday offers which are unusually cheap or ask for a high deposit.

-- pay by credit card wherever possible as there's more chance you'll get your money back if something goes wrong
+- pay by credit card wherever possible as there's more chance you'll get your money back if something goes wrong.
+However, be aware that credit cards are subject to interest and fees if you don't pay off the balance in full each month

 - keep records of payment confirmations and receipts